 Partnership Drugs Initiative

-PDI funds are focused on supporting projects delivering in communities across Scotland that aim to increase the well-being of children and young people affected by drugs and alcohol.
+PDI funds are focused on supporting projects delivered in communities across Scotland that aim to increase the well-being of children and young people affected by drugs and alcohol.
 PDI has three target areas of support for children and young people.

 - At risk of physical and/or emotional neglect due to their parent/carers alcohol and/or other drug use